Brisbane Roar FC: Support

 The 2018–19 season saw Roar welcome their 2,500,000th A-League Fan through the gates.

+Unlike some European clubs all Supporters groups are operated independently of the club itself, and it's not unusual for supporters to come in to conflict with club Management and Owners.

 Brisbane has two main supporters groups.
 The oldest is "The Den" which is the "Active Support Group" located in Bay 332 of the Northern stand of Suncorp Stadium, where they have been since the inaugural season of the A-League.
 As a Supporters group The Den can trace its origins back to Richlands and Lions F.C.

 In 2016, the "Roar Supporters Federation" (RSF) were formed, which is a broad based supporters group intended to give a voice to all fans with club owners and management.

-In October 2017, fans launched a dedicated supporters group for Brisbane's W-League side – "The Roar Corps" to be modelled on support groups in the American National Women's Soccer League.
+In October 2017, the RSF launched a dedicated supporters group for Brisbane's W-League side – "The Roar Corps" to be modelled on support groups in the American National Women's Soccer League.

+A third supporters group exists on Facebook called the Brisbane Roar Supporters Club (BRSC).
+This is an open group, often passionate and frequently volatile.
+Founded in 2014 this group has nearly seven thousand members and is often considered a melting-pot of supporters thinking.

 Supporter groups have emerged in cities away from Brisbane including "Roar Fans in Melbourne", "Roar Fans in Sydney", "Roar Fans in Tasmania", "Roar Fans in Adelaide", and "Roar Fans on the Gold Coast".